cado-security/product-help/docs/cado-response/deploy/aws/iam/aws-kms.md

 }
 ```
 :::
-To import EC2s across accounts that are encrypted with AWS default keys, you will require the following permissions in the `myCadoResponseRole` in the **account where the Cado Response platform has been deployed**.
+To import EC2s across accounts that are encrypted with AWS default keys, you will require the following permissions in the `myCadoResponseRole` in the **account where the Cado platform has been deployed**.
 You will not need to alter your cross-account role.
 These permissions are also located in the supplied terraform and cloudformation configurations.

 ```json
 {